Florence - Benefits by Major

 Product Design/Architecture/Urban Studies

 Italy, one of the great capitals of industrial design today, is the ideal place to take an internship and gain hands-on experience in the fields of architecture, fashion, design or even work alongside an artisan.
-Students can take studio art classes in each quarter either at the Accademia Italiana or at Stanford as well as art history courses.
+Students can take studio art classes at the Accademia Italiana and art history courses at Stanford.